omarhoblos/swiss-on-fhir/README.md

 [Smile CDR](fhirserverinstructions/fhirservers-smile.md)

 ## Docker Deployment

+If you're looking for a pre-built Docker image of Swiss, you can check out the [Docker Hub](https://hub.docker.com/repository/docker/omarhoblos/swiss-on-fhir) repo, which also contains instructions needed to deploy the image.

 Run the `docker-build.sh` script to deploy the application in a Docker container.
 The deployed app will be a compiled version of the Angular app being served by nginx running in the container.